meetdave3/docStoreAPI/README.md

 ## URI & Versioning

-I hope to improve API over time by adding more file versions, securing the API endpoints, Adding HTTPS, Limiting upload document size & maintaining the code overlooking the ease of requirements & usage.
+I hope to improve API over time by adding more file versions, securing the API endpoints, Adding HTTPS, Limiting upload document size, downloading docs from other servers & maintaining the code overlooking the ease of requirements & usage.

 ## Usage